marcpoppleton/pickholder/README.md

 ![Image of picks](images/assembling_2.jpg)

-The part inserted in the pick holder can be padded with rubber (collected from an old bycicle air chamber for example).
+The part inserted in the pick holder can be padded with rubber (collected from an old bicycle air chamber for example).
 CA glue is used to fix the pick to the pick holder.

 ### Step 3